mprice36/NIEM.github.io/reference/tools/ssgt/search/index.md

 ## Tips for better searches

-- Uses spaces between terms
+- Uses spaces between terms.
-- Do not include namespace information (like the prefix) in the search
+- Do not include namespace information (e.g., nc:) in the search.
-- Narrow down search results by using the advanced search if too many results are returned
+- Narrow down search results by using the advanced search if too many results are returned.
 - Look through the components of any types that match your requirements - results may sometime appear as inherited elements (e.g., nc:ArrestType inherits element nc:ActivityDate) or augmentations (additional related properties defined in other namespaces).